 If you’d like to enjoy the highlights of Transylvania mentioned above – and more – you’ll need more than just one day.
 The starting point for a tour that takes you throughout Transylvania is Bucharest.

 Romania starts where the asphalt ends.

-So, if you want to step back in time for three days in the mysterious land of Transylvania and the Saxon’s heritage, you’ll want this tour.
+So, if you want to step back in time for three days in the mysterious land of Transylvania and learn about the Romanian villages and Saxon’s heritage, you’ll want this tour.